Yate Town Council Offices / Poole Court

 The 1930’s

 In 1932, Augustus and Hedley Newman bought the property and Poole Court reverted to being a home.
-However, this magnificent building was lost from public sight for many years owing to the success of the flourishing electrical machinery business that developed on the site around the house.
+However, this magnificent building was list from public sight for many years owing to the success of the flourishing electrical machinery business that developed on the site around the house.

 When Hedley Newman moved out of the house, the building was used as offices.

-Council helps save Poole Court
+Council Helps Save Poole Court

 In 1988, property developers took over the entire site.
 To prevent the building from being demolished, Yate Town Council entered into negotiations with the developers and the former Northavon District Council, in an effort to both save and obtain the property for the benefit of the community.

-Council restores Poole Court
+Council Restores Poole Court

 Official Opening